Triple Chocolate Brownie Batter Cookies

 This post may contain affiliate links.

 And these are definitely chocolaty.
-There are three kinds of chocolate: melted dark chocolate, cocoa powder, and chocolate chips.
+There are three kinds of chocolate in these brownie cookies: melted dark chocolate, cocoa powder, and chocolate chips.

 That trifecta is destined to produce an ultra-chocolaty cookie that will give even your most severe bad day a run for its money.